Sigmmma/c20/src/content/general/scripting/readme.md

 Note that the `void` type you may see documented for some functions means the function does not return a value.

 ## Comments
-You can include comments in your scenario script files:
+You can include comments in your scenario script files.
+Comments have no effect on the script but are useful for adding notes to your code.

 ```hsc
 ; this is a comment